AnnLe4869/strapi-deploy-test/NOTES.md

 ---> We need to change the permission in `Roles and Permissions`, which usually can be found the Settings

 We change the permissions in the `Roles` (the one that have Authenticated and Public) and change some settings here.
-In specific, what can a user do if they are public vs Authenticated
+In specific, what can a user do if they are public vs Authenticated.

+For `PUT` and `DELETE` we usually want to authenticate an user first and check his role.
+To create a user we can create one on the `User` collection type and select `Confirmed` field to `true`

 ## API Endpoints